Posted: 4/3/17 | April 3rd, 2017

 As a lesbian, you may be more worried about your first trip overseas than your straight friends who don’t have to think about potential discrimination and anti-LGBT-laws, but as long as you do your research and thoroughly plan your trip, you don’t have to be afraid.
 On the contrary: you’ll probably be surprised to see how welcoming most places are of lesbian travelers.

-Dani Heinrich is the vagabonding writer and photographer behind GlobetrotterGirls.com.
-Originally from Germany, she has been nomadic since April 2010, when she quit her corporate job in London and embarked on a round-the-world-trip that continues to this day.
-Dani has travelled through over 60 countries on four continents and has no plans to stop any time soon.
-Dani is always on the hunt for amazing street art, mouthwatering vegetarian food, secluded beaches, scenic running routes, off the beaten path gems and a hammock to work from.
+Dani Heinrich is the writer and photographer behind GlobetrotterGirls.com.
+Originally from Germany, she has been nomadic since 2010, when she quit her corporate job and embarked on a round-the-world-trip.
+She’s is always on the hunt for amazing street art, mouthwatering food, secluded beaches, scenic running routes, off the beaten path gems and a hammock to work from.
 You can also follow her adventures on Instagram, Facebook and Twitter.